FrenchGithubUser/Hatt/README.md

 - [ ] List the tools that are known to work to download files for each website

+- [ ] Display more information on mouse hover (summary of the item etc)

 - [ ] Support multiple languages

 - [ ] Support websites which require authentication to search (usually forums)